AlmasB/CI517/lectures/lecture2/PITCHME.md

 add(a, b);
 ```

-- Arguments are copied into the function, hence `a` and `b` are not modified.
+- Arguments are copied into the function, hence `a` and `b` cannot be modified.
-- Copying can affect performance
+- Copying can affect performance but passing primitives is fine

 ---